130 - 230 pounds

-At birth, the broadnose sevengill shark measures at 15 to 17 inches.
+At birth, the broadnose sevengill shark measures 15 to 17 inches.
 As it matures, it reaches almost 5 feet for the male and 7 feet for the female.
 The biggest on record was found to be 9.8 feet in length.
 The oldest broadnose sevengill shark lived up to 49 years.

 The broadnose sevengill shark is a predator, one of the most frequent ones in shallow waters.
-It has been found to feed most on mammals, but will also consume other sharks, rays, and other fish.
+It has been found to feed mostly on mammals, but will also consume other sharks, rays, and other fish.
 This species is also known to stealthily hunt in packs when targeting larger prey.

-Fishing for the broadnose sevengill shark is a challenge because there is very few of its species and is known to mature slowly.
+Fishing for the broadnose sevengill shark is a challenge because there are very few of its species and is known to mature slowly.
 However, that makes it all the more a gamefish that attracts many serious anglers.
 It does give a good fight when caught, but is not as strong as other large fish.
 It is very flexible, though.
-It can bite its own tail to free itself from capture.
+It can bite its tail to free itself from capture.

 The best way to catch this fish is on a 40- to 50-pound tackle baited with whole fish such as sardines or mackerel.
 Even salmon bellies will do.

 Surf rigs will also work well with fishing for the broadnose sevengill shark.
-Make sure to use rigs made with wire or cable as the teeth of this shark species can absolutely cut through the rig.
+Make sure to use rigs made with wire or cable as the teeth of this shark species can cut through the rig.

-The best season to fish for this shark species is spring, when they gather up for breeding and stay on for several days.
+The best season to fish for this shark species is spring when they gather up for breeding and stay on for several days.
 Watch out for them in areas rich in kelp close to the shore.

-The broadnose sevengill shark often occur inshore, but larger and older ones tend to live in deeper offshore environments.
+The broadnose sevengill shark often occurs inshore, but larger and older ones tend to live in deeper offshore environments.
 This shark species likes to swim slowly near the bottom though, but it also makes the occasional surface trip to hunt for food.
-It can also be found in shallow waters, in continental shelves, bays, and estuaries.
+It can also be found in shallow waters, continental shelves, bays, and estuaries.